MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMStoragefolder.md

 ```

 ## DESCRIPTION
-The **New-CMStoragefolder** cmdlet creates a new storage folder to store user migration data in Microsoft System Center Configuration Manager.
+The **New-CMStoragefolder** cmdlet creates a new storage folder to store user migration data in Configuration Manager.

 A storage folder identifies a location on a state migration point site system to store user migration data.
 Use this cmdlet in conjunction with the [Add-CMStateMigrationPoint](Add-CMStateMigrationPoint.md) cmdlet to create a new state migration point with storage folders.